WBEN (AM): 1930s

-WBEN remained off the air while the upgrades were being made until it made its debut broadcast on September 8.
+WBEN remained off the air while the upgrades were being made, until it made its debut broadcast on September 8.
 A new studio complex was built at the Statler-Hilton Hotel in downtown Buffalo, chosen primarily for access to the live orchestra there, which served WBEN, its sister FM station, and a television station opened in the spring of 1948, for more than 25 years.

 In 1934, WBEN continued the station's tradition of innovation, launching the ultra-shortwave experimental station W8XH on the Apex radio band, as the first station of its kind to broadcast a regular schedule.
-In December 1938, WBEN began an experimental facsimile service, transmitting overnight newspaper extracts printed with special receivers in subscribing homes."Real Newspaper Delivered Through Ether", Buffalo Evening News, December 18, 1938, page 18.
+In December 1938, WBEN began an experimental facsimile service, transmitting overnight newspaper extracts printed with special receivers in subscribing homes.
 In April 1939, the facsimile service was transferred to an "experimental facsimile broadcasting station", W8XA, which employed much of the equipment originally used by W8XH.
 The facsimile service was ended in December 1940.

 1940s

 In 1941, WBEN moved to its current frequency of 930 kHz as a result of the North American Regional Broadcasting Agreement (NARBA) reassignments.
 The station also relocated its transmitter to Grand Island at this time, increasing full-time power to its current 5,000 watts.
 The Grand Island transmitter and two towers are still in use today.

 Buffalo, in general, and WBEN in particular, was an incubator of national radio and television talent.
 In the early 1940s, WBEN's morning host was comedian and future national late-night television star Jack Paar (he left the station when drafted into the military in 1943 during World War II and opted not to return to Buffalo after the war).
 Paar's place was taken by Clint Buehlman, who was recruited from competing station WGR.
 Buehlman remained for 34 years until retiring in 1977.

 WBEN was also the station where longtime national commercial spokesman Ed Reimers launched his career, In 1946, WBEN was one of the first radio stations in the United States to launch an FM radio station, which originally was located at 106.5 MHz on the dial.
 In May 1948, it launched what would become WIVB, the first television station in Buffalo and the second in Upstate New York, following WRGB in Schenectady/Albany.
-The original WBEN-FM would later move to 102.5, increase its signal strength to 110 kilowatts to become the most powerful FM station in New York State, and eventually become WTSS.
+The original WBEN-FM would later move to 102.5, increase its signal strength to 110 kilowatts to become the most powerful FM station in New York State, and eventually become WBKV.